red & blue rooftops

 We include diverse Pine trees when conditions are optimal, and rooftop garden projects present such ideal environments, where these resilient, sculptural species thrive in strong sun, thermal heat, high altitude and powerful wind.
-The Scots pine's natural outline enhances the expansive city vistas across this roof terrace, when on clear days, London's distinctive, architectural skyline glistens above Hampstead Village.
-Pinus sylvestris is one of three Pine species native in the UK, and as both Derek and his wife Pamela hail from Scotland, such a specimen is a fitting inclusion.
+The Scots pine's natural outline enhances the expansive city vistas across this roof terrace, when on clear days, London's distinctive architectural skyline glistens above Hampstead Village.
+Pinus sylvestris is one of three Pine species native to the UK, and as both Derek and his wife Pamela hail from Scotland, such a specimen is a fitting inclusion.
 Graceful, slow-growing and unfussy, the tree was in full cone mode when I visited, displaying captivating combos of juvenile and mature strobili.

 gastronomic on the roof

 When I saw the open cook book beside a bouquet of African lilies on the way up to the roof terrace, I knew the outdoor space we crafted is getting plenty of use.
 The Red mullet roasted on the new barbecue had left a wonderful aroma, in keeping with the Mediterranean flora and Hampstead village's distinct ambience.
 Since I last met Derek, I've become a vegan, yet, no matter what's cooking up on the roof, it's a terrace experience like no other.
 While the home's kitchen is located two floors below, the layout enables more restful time to spend in this intimate roof terrace of scents, sounds and energising vistas.

 The first time I arrived here, it was February and snowing; the rising sunbeams highlighted eclectic, inspiring views in every vantage point.
 The space felt somewhat exposed amid a myriad of rooftops, halfway between Hampstead Heath and Belsize Park.
 It's a unique elevation, set among the distinctive topography of this historic and picturesque part of London, stretching from Highgate, through Kenwood House via Hampstead Village.
 It was a blank canvas, except for a deck which was to be removed.
 The house has a charm, and its owners clearly love this place.
 Amid an open aspect, and 30 square metres to work with, we'll enjoy developing roof terrace ideas for this space.
 Access, however, was less than favourable, as you might expect!

 soak up the ambience